netsec-ethz/rains/DESIGN-NOTES.md

   itself it directly drops the redirect assertion (and in case of a delegation query, the section(s) waiting for the public key)

+# Coalescing and/or splitting of incoming messages
+- An answer to a query can arrive as a whole or in a fragmented way.
+Possible scenarios are:
+  1. one message, one section
+  2. one message, multiple section
+  3. several messages, each with one section
+  4. several messages with several section
+  The server must be able to handle all these cases in a meaningful way.
+It should be possible to configure the server to react in different ways to them.

+## Proposals
+1. The server processes all incoming information directly and solely on a per section basis, i.e. if a message contains several sections it splits them up and handles each of them separately and in parallel.
+- Pending query cache:
+  1. As soon as the server processes the first section which is an answer to a query it forwards the section and removes the entry from the pending query cache.
+(Disadvantages: If a server/client is interested in several information it should issue for each of them a separate query otherwise it might get always the same answer.
+Delegation must be handled as a special case)
+  2. When an answer to a pending query arrives (either by token or by name, ctx and type) it is stored to the entry in the pending query cache and a configurable wait-time is set/reset after which all so far gathered sections are sent back together as the response and the entry is removed from the pending query cache.
+(Disadvantage: complicated pending query cache)
+  3. The entry in the pending query cache is only removed when expired.
+All answers arriving before the expiration are cached and then sent back to the sender.
+(Disadvantages: high delay and if the server decides to not cache a section then it can also not be used as an answer except if we would store each answering section to the pending query cache)
+- Pending key cache:
+  - The server does not send a delegation query if one has already been sent but no answer has arrived so far.
+  1. All arriving delegation assertions are checked if they answers any of the sections in the pending key cache (hashmap lookup by zone, context, algorithm type and phase ID).
+If the token on a message matches one in the pending key cache the entry is removed such that again a delegation query can be sent to the same destination.

+2. TODO take lower design into the above one.
 ## Section and Message processing proposal
 - The number of concurrently active goroutines working on messages are restricted to a configurable amount.
 To avoid a deadlock of the system (e.g. when the maximum number of message goroutines are